 As we continue to battle COVID-19 and head into the holiday season, here are a few tips to combat porch pirates:

 After you’ve purchased your items, check your email for status updates.
 Most delivery services provide tracking details where you can stay up to date.
-In addition to email alerts, you may also sign up for texts alerts from your delivery provider.
-The texts will notify you when your package has been delivered to your front door!
+In addition to email alerts, you may also sign up for text alerts from your delivery provider.
+If you have the option, schedule packages to arrive at a time you know you’ll be home.
 Once you receive your items, break down and immediately destroy the package and shipping boxes into small pieces.
 You don’t want to notify any potential thieves of your new belongings.

 Smart security cameras are a great way to keep an eye on your home and your packages while you’re away.
 When you install smart security cameras, you’ll receive notifications on your smartphone with live and saved video streams.
 Doorbell cameras are another way you can keep an eye on your home, porch, and belongings.
 If you do install cameras outside of your home, you should also install motion lighting for an additional layer of security.

 After all of the shopping, you’re eager to wrap your presents.
 Remember to avoid placing gifts in an area that may be visible from the outside of your home.
 While you may want to display your holiday decorations in a window, think again.
 A burglar may peer into your window and see your newly wrapped – and potentially expensive – gifts.
 If you’re traveling for the holidays, ask a trusted friend, family member, or neighbor to check in on your house.

 Don’t forget — if you’re buying a lot of gifts online, keep an eye out for fraud on your credit cards and potential identity theft.